6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 • iOS Update: When updating to newer iOS versions (especially iOS 9 and later), Apple may switch your passcode format to 6 digits for improved security.

-• Reset Settings: Restoring your device or changing certain security settings may switch the default passcode option to 6 digits.
+• Reset Settings: Restoring device or changing certain security settings may switch the default passcode option to 6 digits.

 • Device Policy: If your iPhone is managed by an organization (e.g., a company or school), the administrator may enforce a 6-digit passcode for compliance with their security policies.